Home

 Japanese Adjectives & Mono Vs. Koto

-Japanese adjectives – critical for speaking with flair and indispensable when it comes to describing situations.
 In lesson 4 we studied "i" ending adjectives that modify or come before nouns.
 We studied stuff like "kawaii ona no ko desu" meaning a cute girl.

 Note that in Lesson 4, when "i" ending adjectives get connected to nouns, you connect them directly i.e., muzukashi nihongo.
 So "muzukashii" connects directly to 'nihongo' without anything in-between.

 But there’s another class of adjectives we need to look at if you really want to get a handle on Japanese adjectives.
 This second type as you might have guessed doesn’t end with a double "i".
 It also doesn’t connect directly to a noun.
 It must be used with the particle "na" before it is joined to another noun.
-So we’ll call this new group of adjectives 'na' adjectives from now on.
+So we’ll call this new group of adjectives "na" adjectives from now on.
 There's a test at the end of the page.
 Check it out.

-Here’s How They're Constructed…
+Here’s How Japanese Adjectives are Constructed…

 kirei + na + onna no hito = a pretty woman